The Double Refuge ♒️ The Currents of Sumer

 Sums

-My perspective is agnostic in the sense that I doubt all forms of religion and I therefore find it especially difficult to believe that one religion is the real or true religion.
-I suggest that instead of playing a zero-sum religious game, we play a positive-sum game.
-I suggest that we get the most out of the variety on offer; that we see the depth and wisdom religion offers, yet avoid cutting ourselves off from sources of wisdom just because they don’t exactly match our present understanding.
+As a non-dualist who welcomes doubt, I find it almost impossible to believe that one religion is the real or true religion.
+I think that instead of playing a zero-sum religious game, we ought to play a positive-sum game.
+I think we ought to get the most out of the variety on offer.
+In this way, we can see the depth and wisdom religion offers, yet avoid cutting ourselves off from sources of wisdom just because they don’t exactly match our own understanding of religion.

 I’ll give one example of this to intimate the many examples I look at in this chapter.
 In the Mesopotamian story of The Flood, the high god Enlil is bothered by humans and decides to flood the Earth, yet the compassionate god Ea secretly tells Utnapishtim (later Noah) to build a giant boat.
 After the waters recede, Ea reprimands Enlil for his cataclysmic cruelty, suggesting that it would have been wiser to drown only the people who sinned — or better yet, forgive them: